 What is Click Flooding or Click Spamming?

-Click flooding (also known as click spamming) is a class of mobile fraud wherein networks send large numbers of fraudulent click reports in the hopes of delivering the last-click prior to installs.
+Click flooding (AKA click spamming) is a case in which networks send large numbers of fraudulent click reports in the hopes of delivering the last-click prior to installs.

-Anti-fraud providers such as Protect360 automatically blacklist (block) traffic from click flood sources.
-To identify a source perpetrating a click flooding attack, fraud providers look for traffic with long CTIT distribution rates, low click-to-install conversion rates and/or high multi-touch contributor rates (note: this requires multi-touch attribution data).
-When considering a fraud provider, there are four primary components of click flooding that should be addressed:
+Anti-fraud providers such as Protect360 automatically block traffic from click flood sources.
+To identify a source perpetrating a click flooding attack, look for traffic with long CTIT distribution rates, low click-to-install conversion rates and/or high multi-touch contributor rates (note: this requires multi-touch attribution data).

-When analyzing your own data, here is a helpful general benchmark: about 75% of installs occur during the first hour following a click, and 94% of installs occur within 24 hours following a click.
-Video ads and large apps often have longer CTIT times, so it’s important that your fraud provider have the data and experience necessary to properly address fraud – without compromising your data integrity.
+A helpful general benchmark when examining your own data: about 75% of installs occur during the first hour following a click, and 94% of installs occur within 24 hours following a click.
+Video ads and large apps often have longer CTIT.